INSM-TUM/activity-relationship-classification/README.md

 python main.py --folder_name example_folder --model gpt-4o --method few-cot --no-rag
 ```

-## Input Files
+### Input Files

-The input folder **must** contain the following files, examples are provided in the `thesis_process` directory in the repository:
+The input folder **must** contain the following files.
+An example is provided in the `thesis_process` directory in the repository:

 - `desc.txt`: A text file containing the process description.
 - `activities.txt`: A text file containing the list of activities, one per line.
 - `truth.csv`: A CSV file containing the ground truth for evaluation.
 Check the `thesis_process` folder for the structure.
+- `examples (few).txt`: (Only necessary for methods with few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted
-- `examples.txt`: (Only necessary for methods with few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted for `few` and in natural language for `few-cot`.
+- `examples (few-cot).txt`: (Only necessary for methods with few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted for `few` and in natural language for `few-cot`.

-## Output
+### Output

-The results will be saved in a CSV file in the `results` directory, located inside the path given in the folder_name flag, within a directory corresponding to the model name.
-The result file name will include the process name and the current timestamp.
+The classifier results will be saved in a CSV file in the `results` directory that is by default stored inside a `results` subfolder of the input folder.
+The result file name will include the tsted model and method as well as the current timestamp.

+### Evaluation

+To evaluate the performance of the classifier output, use the `calculate_stats` method from the [`stats.py`](./stats.py) file.
+For an example usage, refer to [`experiments.py`](./experiments.py)

-## Code Structure
+## Structure of this Repository

+### Code Files
 - `main.py`: Main script to run the classifier.
+- `prompts.py`: Defines the text blocks from which used prompts are built.
+- `experiments.py`: Utility method to calculate classifier performance.
+- `stats.py`: Contains functions for calculating evaluation metrics.
 - `constants.py`: Contains constants used in the project.
 - `rag.py`: Contains the RAG implementation (if applicable).

-- `stats.py`: Contains functions for calculating evaluation metrics.
+### Example Data
 - `thesis_process/`: Contains example files for the thesis registration and submission process.
+    - `interview_transcripts/` : Contains the interview transcripts used as basis for the process description, as described in the paper.

 ## License